How Amazon became an engine for anti-vaccine conspiracy theories

 Down the rabbit hole

-In contrast with other big tech platforms, Amazon has no explicit public policy about misinformation.
-And as other tech giants have been compelled to open up about how they moderate content, Amazon has said relatively little.
-Unlike Facebook, Google, and YouTube, Amazon does not provide public reports about its removal of toxic content, nor does it disclose how many people it has hired to review that content.
-Earlier this year, an activist shareholder group called on Amazon to audit its policies around objectionable content, but Amazon told the Securities and Exchange Commission it had already carried out a “review,” partly in the form of a post on Amazon’s corporate blog.
+In contrast with other big tech platforms like Facebook, Twitter, and YouTube, Amazon has no explicit public policy about misinformation, and does not provide public reports about its removal of content moderation, or disclose how many people it has hired to review content.
+Earlier this year, an activist shareholder group called on Amazon to audit its policies around objectionable content, but Amazon told the Securities and Exchange Commission it had already carried out a “review,” partly in the form of a 550-word post on Amazon’s corporate blog.
 In April, the SEC told Amazon it could ignore the proposal.

-Amazon declined to answer a set questions about how it features and polices content, including the number of books it has removed over misinformation or conspiracy theories, how it handles health-related titles in particular, or which data informs its rankings and recommendations.
+An Amazon spokesperson declined to answer a set questions about how the company features and polices content, including the number of books it has removed over misinformation or conspiracy theories, how else it moderates or throttles books, and how it handles health-related titles in particular.

 “Similar to other stores that sell books, we provide our customers with access to a variety of viewpoints, and our shopping and discovery tools are not designed to generate results oriented to a specific point of view,” a spokesperson said in a statement.
 Amazon’s algorithms consider many factors when choosing to feature books, they said, including how often an item is purchased, its price and description, and availability.

-Like any products on Amazon, and like any content across social media platforms, anti-vaccine titles also benefit from an algorithmically-powered ranking system.
+Like any products on Amazon, or any content across social media platforms, anti-vaccine titles also benefit from an algorithmically-powered ranking system.
 And despite the company’s aggressive efforts to battle fraud, it’s a system that’s still easily manipulated.
 Some titles can be downloaded for free, through Amazon’s Kindle and Audible subscription trials, which can ease coordinated purchases and drive up sales rankings.
 It’s an old analog pastime too: during last year’s election cycle, four GOP-affiliated organizations spent more than $1 million mass-purchasing books written by GOP candidates, officials and personalities, apparently to get them to the top of bestseller lists, the Washington Post reported.

 Amazon’s author pages and autocompleted search queries help keep certain ideas circulating; type “vaccines” into the search bar, for instance, and the first suggestion is “are dangerous.”
 And authors and publishers of anti-vaccine titles pay Amazon to boost their books in search results.
 The top, sponsored result in a recent search for “autism” was a book co-authored by a prominent anti-vaccine author that pushes a discredited technique for communicating with people with autism; it’s also the #1 seller in “Audiology and Speech Pathology.”

 From any given conspiracy theory title, Amazon’s algorithms also open up deeper rabbit holes, suggesting dozens of books on medicine, climate science, elections, 9/11, and the Deep State.
-A study published in February by a group of researchers at the Infodemic project examined 20 COVID-19 conspiracy theory books on Amazon and found the algorithms pointing customers toward increasingly extreme ideas, even when browsing non-conspiracy theory books.
+A study published in February by a group of researchers at the Infodemic.eu project examined 20 COVID-19 conspiracy theory books on Amazon and found the algorithms pointing customers toward increasingly extreme ideas, even when browsing non-conspiracy theory books.
 And a report published in April by the Institute for Strategic Dialogue, a London-based think tank focused on misinformation, found Amazon’s algorithms circulating COVID-19 and vaccine conspiracy theories, but also “cross-pollinating” them with books by other conspiracy peddlers and white nationalists.

 For most customers, Amazon’s recommendations—”customers also shopped for,” “customers who bought this item also bought” and “frequently bought together” can be surprisingly helpful at best, or laughably useless at worst.
 But for conspiracy theorists, or for parents simply trying to learn more about vaccines, “these recommendations could serve as a gateway into a broader universe of conspiracy theories and misinformation, or to increasingly radical far-right and white nationalist content,” the ISD researchers wrote.